tengcharmaine/tp/docs/UserGuide.md

 **<i class="material-icons-outlined">lightbulb</i> Useful Tip:**<br>

 Users will be able to see specific patient notes on the notes section using the `show` command.
-(See [show](#changing-the-displayn-note--show) command)
+(See [show](#changing-the-displayed-note-show) command)

+An alternative to check if the note is updated correctly, use the `find` command.
+(See [find](#locating-persons-by-ic-number-find) command)
+On the left side of the window, the contact list will be filtered to that specific patient; On the right side of the window, the updated notes of the specific patient will be shown.

 </div>

 ## Data Files